suneeta-mall/fable-flow/docs/features/story-processing.md

-# Story Processing
+# Story Processing & Editorial Review

-Fable Flow's story processing feature transforms your text into an enhanced, multimedia-ready narrative.
-This powerful system analyzes, structures, and optimizes your story for various output formats while maintaining its core message and educational value.
+FableFlow's story processing feature transforms your text into an enhanced, multimedia-ready narrative through a comprehensive AI-powered editorial review pipeline.
+This powerful system analyzes, structures, and optimizes your story through five specialized review stages while maintaining its core message and educational value.

 ## Overview

-The story processing pipeline takes your input text and enhances it through several stages:
+The story processing pipeline takes your input text and enhances it through a **5-stage AI editorial review process**:

+1. **Friendly Proof** - Initial feedback on readability, flow, and engagement
-1. **Story Analysis** - Evaluates narrative structure, character development, and educational content
+2. **Critical Review** - Professional editorial analysis of structure, character development, and narrative
-2. **Content Enhancement** - Optimizes language, pacing, and engagement
+3. **Content Check** - Safety validation, age-appropriateness, and educational value assessment
+4. **Story Edit** - Structure improvements, pacing optimization, and narrative enhancement
-3. **Scene Breakdown** - Prepares the story for illustration and multimedia production
+5. **Format Proof** - Final polish, formatting, and preparation for multimedia production

-4. **Format Preparation** - Structures the content for various output formats (PDF, video, etc.)
+### Author Control

+At each stage, you review the AI feedback and **approve or request revisions**.
+If you reject feedback at any stage, you can revise your manuscript and restart the review process.
+This ensures you maintain creative control while benefiting from AI-powered editorial insights.

 ## Key Features